grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `memberlist.join` is an address used to find memberlist peers for ring gossip

-### string ruler.args.ruler.storage.s3.buckets
+### string ruler.args.ruler-storage.s3.bucket-name

 *Default value: * `ruler`

-`ruler.storage.s3.buckets` is a list of bucket names over which the ruler will distribute its chunks
+`ruler-storage.s3.bucket-name` is name of the bucket in which the ruler data will be stored.

 ### string ruler.args.runtime-config.file